South Korea space rocket test prompts fear of arms race with North | DW | 21.10.2021

 Tensions between Seoul and Pyongyang have grown in recent months.
 South Korea's failed test of its first-ever homegrown rocket has prompted worries of a new arms race.

-South Korea has launched a Nuri rocket from its launch pad of the Naro Space Center in Goheung, South Korea
+South Korea has launched a Nuri rocket from the launch pad of its Naro Space Center in Goheung, South Korea

 Shortly after 5 p.m. local time (0800 UTC) on Thursday, South Korea launched its first domestically produced rocket from the Naro Space Center in the northeastern county of Goheung.